jasp-stats/jasp-desktop/Resources/Help/analyses/mlregressionrandomforest.md

 - Test set MSE: The MSE on the test set.
 - OOB Error: The out-of-bag MSE on the test set.

+#### Evaluation Metrics
+- MSE: The mean squared error of the model.
+- RMSE: The root mean squared error of the model.
+- MAE: The mean absolute error of the model.
+- MAPE: The mean absolute percentage error of the model.
+- R<sup>2<\sup>: The proportion of the variance for a dependent variable that's explained by an independent variable or variables.

 ### References
 -------
 - James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 An introduction to statistical learning.
 Springer New York.
+- Breiman, Leo.
+(2001).
+Random forests.
+Machine Learning.
+Springer, 45(1), 5-32

 ### R-packages
 ---